samueljsong/2800-202210-BBY34/README.txt

 4th(Last) milestone: This assignment is [92]% complete.
-(-8%) For timeline component, we don't have upload image and delete items.
+(-8%) For timeline component, we don't have upload image and delete items in timeline.